rclone/rclone/docs/content/docs.md

 This command line flag allows you to override that computed default.

+### --multi-thread-write-buffer-size=SIZE ###

+When downloading with multiple threads, rclone will buffer SIZE bytes in memory before writing to disk for each thread.

+This can improve performance if the underlying filesystem does not deal well with a lot of small writes in different positions of the file, so if you see downloads being limited by disk write speed, you might want to experiment with different values.
+Specially for magnetic drives and remote file systems a higher value can be useful.

+Nevertheless, the default of `128k` should be fine for almost all use cases, so before changing it ensure that network is not really your bottleneck.

+As a final hint, size is not the only factor: block size (or similar concept) can have an impact.
+In one case, we observed that exact multiples of 16k performed much better than other values.

 ### --multi-thread-cutoff=SIZE ###

 When downloading files to the local backend above this size, rclone